 Coronaviruses comprise a large family of viruses and are a frequent cause of the common cold.
 Some cause less-severe disease, but more rarely, can cause severe disease as seen with the 2002 severe acute respiratory syndrome (SARS) and 2012 Middle East respiratory syndrome (MERS) outbreaks.
 The 2002 SARS epidemic, which originated in China, caused 8,300 illnesses and 785 mortalities.
 A total of 1,879 cases of MERS have been reported with a 39% mortality rate.

-The mode of transmission of coronaviruses is by respiratory aerosol, though the rates of human-to- human transmission varies between viruses.
+The mode of transmission of COVID-19 is by respiratory aerosol and is spread from person-to-person.
+However, all coronaviruses do not spread from person-to-person.
 For example, the primary mode of transmission of MERS was camel-to-human transmission, with the rates of human-to-human transmission being very low.
-Initially, the likelihood of human-to-human transmission of 2019-nCoV was thought to be very low.
+Initially, the likelihood of human-to-human transmission of COVID-19 was thought to be very low.
 The outbreak has a possible zoonotic origin, as it has been linked to a large seafood and animal market.
 However, medical workers caring for patients in Wuhan city have become infected with the virus suggesting human-to-human transmission.
-More information is being explored to determine the rates of human-to-human transmission, but safety precautions are currently being utilized to protect patients, providers, and the general public.

 Review of Medical Microbiology & Immunology: A Guide to Clinical Infectious Diseases, 15e: Chapter 38: Respiratory Viruses

-The Centers for Disease Control and Prevention: 2019 Novel Coronavirus (2019-nCoV), Wuhan, China
+The Centers for Disease Control and Prevention: 2019 Novel Coronavirus (COVID-19), Wuhan, China